How to get a cosmetology license

 If you aspire to enter the cosmetology field, either as a hairstylist, makeup artist, esthetician, or other related field, you will need a cosmetology license to legally practice these services.

-Specifics regarding education, exams, and licensing for cosmetologists differ from state to state, but here are the general requirements to get you started and help you obtain a license so you can begin your career.
+Specifics regarding education at an esthetician school, exams, and licensing for cosmetologists differ from state to state, but here are the general requirements to get you started and help you obtain a license so you can begin your career.

 Basic requirements to getting a cosmetology license